 Background/Rationale: The Governing Board will hold a public hearing in accordance with Education Code section 47607 (b) to consider the level of support for the renewal of the Language Academy of Sacramento Charter Petition (Charter renewal date: July 1, 2014).
-The district received the renewal petition for the Language Academy of Sacramento on January 24, 2014.
+The district received the renewal petition for the Language Academy of Sacramento on January 24, 2014 and must pass or deny a resolution to renew the charter.

-Financial Considerations: A report on the financial and compliance considerations will be made available for this agenda item as a result of a thorough staff review.
+Financial Considerations: A report on the financial and compliance considerations is attached in the Executive Summary.